 115.21(f).
-Since the criminal investigations of sexual abuse for the Department are performed by the Orange County Sheriff's Office or the Orlando Police Department, the Department has actively communicated with sexual abuse investigators from these agencies to confirm their understanding of the requirements of this standard.
+Since the criminal investigations of sexual abuse for the Department are performed by the Orange County Sheriff's Office, the Department has actively communicated with sexual abuse investigators from these agencies to confirm their understanding of the requirements of this standard.
 Both agencies have confirmed they will meet these standards and communicate with the Department to provide adequate documentation of such.

 The auditor reviewed multiple sexual abuse investigative files during the onsite phase of the audit.
-Although there were no investigations that required a forensic medical examination, the auditor was able to see the proper steps taken by the investigating agency to meet the provisions of this standard.
+There were four investigations that required a forensic medical examination.
+The auditor was able to see the proper steps taken by the investigating agency to meet the provisions of this standard, including transporting the inmate victim to the care center and providing a victim advocate.
 Based on this analysis, the auditor finds the facility in compliance with this provision.

-115.21(g).
-The auditor is not required to review this provision.
+- 115.21(g).
+The auditor is not required to review this provision. - 115.21(h).

-115.21(h).
 The Department has a contract with the VSC to provide victim advocacy services for the facility.
 With this contract in place, it is not necessary to utilize staff members to provide victim advocate services.
 Based on this analysis, the auditor finds the facility in compliance with this provision.